 Diameter of hyaluronic acid

 The diameter of hyaluronic acid is also important as it too determines the ingredient’s ability to penetrate the skin.
-A recent study investigated the efficacy of a topical, low molecular nano-hyaluroid acid, and found that smaller substances under 500 kDa:
+A investigated the efficacy of a topical, low molecular nano-hyaluroid acid, and found that smaller substances under 500 kDa:

 - changed the depth of wrinkles